-4. CONCLUDING REMARKS
+3. CONCLUDING REMARKS

-We have shown how the power function for an intervention analysis may be computed provided that we have an estimate of the ARIMA parameters in the preintervention time series or in some closely related time series.
-In the case of the SIA model with AR(1) or IMA(1) errors, the power function can be easily computed using a hand calculator.
-Such programs are freely available for the Texas Instruments TI-83 at the first author's webpage.
-Mathematica and S software for computing the power functions and all tables and figures described in this article are also available there, as are various other supplements to this article.
+We have shown how the power function for an intervention analysis may be computed provided that we have an estimate of the ARIMA parameters in the pre-intervention time series or in some closely related time series.
+In the case of the SIA model with AR (1) or IMA (1) errors, the power function can easily be computed using a hand calculator.
+Such programs are freely available for the Texas Instruments TI-83 from the first author's webpage.
+Mathematica and S software for computing the power functions and all tables and figures described in this paper are also available there as well as various other supplements to this article.

-The emphasis of this article has been on using the power function as an aid in selecting the sample size.
-In the case of the SIA model, if $\Pi(\omega') = 1 - \beta'$ for a 5% two-sided test of $\mathcal{H}0: \omega = 0$, then the usual 95% confidence interval for ω will contain 0 with probability β' when $\omega = \omega'$.
-Thus the power function may be used as an aid in choosing the sample size so that a useful confidence interval is obtained.
-Instead of the power function, we could have focused on the width of a suitable interval estimate of ω .
-Because this also depends on an estimate of $\sigma{\hat{\omega}}$, the methods presented are applicable.
-It may be noted that overemphasis on hypothesis tests has long been condemned, as was noted many years ago by Cox (1977).
+The emphasis of this article has been on the use of the power function as an aid in selecting the sample size.
+In the case of the SIA model, if $\Pi(\omega') = 1 - \beta'$ for a 5% two-sided test of $\mathcal{H}0: \omega = 0$ then the usual 95% confidence interval for ω will contain 0 with probability β' when $\omega = \omega'$.
+So the power function may be used as an aid in choosing the sample size so that a useful confidence interval is obtained.
+Instead of the power function we could have focussed on the width of a suitable interval estimate of ω .
+Since this also depends on an estimate of $\sigma{\hat{\omega}}$ the methods presented are applicable.
+It may be noted that overemphasis on hypothesis tests has long been condemned as was already noted many years ago by Cox (1977).
 Nevertheless, as indicated by Cox (1977), such tests remain important in practice.

-The power function depends strongly on the degree of autocorrelation in the preintervention time series.
-In the stratospheric ozone example, Section 3.2, a long preintervention series was available that enabled the model to be accurately estimated.
-In other cases, such as the traffic safety example in Section 3.1, the preintervention series is either unavailable or quite short.
-In such cases prior information may be available that indicates a range of likely models.
-As discussed in Section 3.1, this still may be very useful for planning purposes.
-A final note of caution, power computations should be used only before the data analysis is done (Hoenig and Heisey 2001; Lenth 2001) and should never be used to compute the observed power after a test of hypothesis has already been carried out.
+The power function depends strongly on the degree of autocorrelation in the pre-intervention time series.
+In the stratospheric ozone example, §2.2, a long pre-intervention series was available which enabled the model to be accurately estimated.
+In other cases, such as the traffic safety example, §2.1, the pre-intervention series is either unavailable or quite short.
+In such cases there may be prior information available which indicates a range of likely models.
+As discussed in §2.1, this may still be very useful for planning purposes.
+A final note of caution, power computations should only be used before the analysis of the data is done (Hoenig and Heisey, 2001; Lenth, 2001) and should never be used to compute the observed power after a test of hypothesis has already been carried out.